reqT/reqT/README.md

 ### Download

-* Download the latest version from here: [reqT.jar](https://github.com/reqT/reqT/releases) or use curl in terminal like so:
+* Download the latest `reqT.jar` from https://github.com/reqT/reqT/releases or use curl in terminal like so:

       curl -LO https://github.com/reqT/reqT/releases/download/4.0.0-M2/reqT.jar